VEU allowance for occupation oriented adult and further education

 3. You must be in employment

-You must work either as a salaried employee or be self-employed or a private entrepreneur in a company with a Danish CVR number subject to Danish law.
+You must be in employment.
+This means that you are employed as a salaried employee or are self-employed in a company with a Danish CVR number.

-If you are employed in a flexijob or in a job rotation scheme without wage subsidisation, you are also considered to be in employment and you qualify for a VEU allowance.
+If you are employed in a flexijob or in a job rotation scheme without wage subsidisation: You qualify for VEU allowance, as you are considered to be in employment.
+You will receive VEU allowance for the hours you normally work.

-If you have a part-time job and get supplemental unemployment benefits on the side, you can get a VEU allowance for up to 37 hours per week if you participate in full-time education.
-Your supplemental unemployment benefits will be deducted by the number of hours that you receive VEU allowance for.
+If you have a part-time job and get supplemental unemployment benefits on the side: You can only receive VEU allowance for the number of course hours that you would normally work.
+The VEU allowance may affect your supplementary unemployment benefits.

 You are not considered to be in employment if you are: